0x70b1a5/lugso/raw/101_example-sentences.md

 ## Prayers

-Disclaimer: these prayers are REAL DEVOTIONS and not just given for example.
+Disclaimer: these prayers are real.
 God bless you!

 ### Pater Noster